 Airbnb offers rooming options that are often not available via traditional accommodations

 The four Airbnb reservations I’ve made since joining the service have all been in San Francisco.
-My younger daughter lives within a few blocks of Golden Gate Park, and there are only two bed and breakfasts (and no hotels) in her area.
+My younger daughter lives within a few blocks of Golden Gate Park.
+There are only two bed and breakfasts (and no hotels) in her area.
 Both B&B’s were booked when we wanted to be there, but an Airbnb search turned up many options for staying close to her apartment.
-Since we didn’t want to share a home with others we searched Airbnb for self-contained apartments and found two nearby that matched our requirements.
+Since we didn’t want to share a home with others we searched Airbnb for self-contained apartments.
+We found two nearby that matched our requirements.
 If room blocks sell out I believe that the variety of Airbnb choices close to a meeting venue provide an attractive backup.
 And if room prices are seen as too high, Airbnb makes it easy to search for nearby cost-effective alternatives.

 Airbnb makes it easy to look for just what you need

 I have a personal story here.
 Last month, my younger daughter was crossing the street at a crosswalk in San Francisco when she was hit by a car, breaking both her legs.
-(Luckily she suffered no other injuries and should eventually be fine.)
+(Luckily she suffered no other injuries, and should eventually be fine.)
 After surgery and rehab she could not return to her apartment right away, as it is, like many San Francisco accommodations, only accessible via a steep flight of steps.
-We faced an immediate problem of finding her somewhere to stay that was handicap accessible in central San Francisco, close to friends that could assist her, for about six weeks until she could weight-bear and get around on crutches.
+We faced an immediate problem of finding her somewhere to stay.
+It had to be handicap accessible, in central San Francisco, and close to friends that could assist her for about six weeks until she could weight-bear and get around on crutches.

 Short-term rental agents were unable or unwilling to return our calls.
 Hotels had a few handicap accessible rooms but provided nowhere for her to cook any meals.
 Craigslist, besides being a potential source of sketchy room listings, presented us with the daunting prospect of calling every potential lister to find out whether the accommodation was accessible.

 Airbnb allowed us to quickly search for handicap accessible accommodations for our daughter.
-Based on the detailed listings and customer reviews we were able to pick several possibilities and send messages to the owners asking about access, door widths, etc. As a result we were able to find two three-week rentals that fit our unusual criteria.
+Based on the detailed listings and customer reviews we were able to pick several possibilities.
+We sent messages to the owners asking about access, door widths, etc. As a result we were able to find two three-week rentals that fit our unusual criteria.
 Without Airbnb I’m not sure what we would have done.

 Quirkiness can be compelling